equinor/NOAKADEXPI/README.md

 - custom DEXPI attribute list and class hierarchy reference
 - NOAKA drafting and DEXPI modelling requirements

+ProteusPIDSchema 4.1.1 noaka.xsd - includes new approved Note class and should be used to verify the Blueprint file.

 DISC DEXPI Verificator (1.2 alpha 4 for DISC DEXPI):
 This is DEXPI Verificator has been customized towards specific requirements within the DISC project.
 Key features: